Republic of Ireland: Recent history

 Ireland became a member of the United Nations in December 1955, after having been denied membership because of its neutral stance during the Second World War and not supporting the Allied cause.
 At the time, joining the UN involved a commitment to using force to deter aggression by one state against another if the UN thought it was necessary.

 Interest towards membership of the European Communities (EC) developed in Ireland during the 1950s, with consideration also given to membership of the European Free Trade Area.
 As the United Kingdom intended on EC membership, Ireland applied for membership in July 1961 due to the substantial economic linkages with the United Kingdom.
-However, the founding EC members remained sceptical regarding Ireland's economic capacity, neutrality, and unattractive protectionist policy.
+The founding EC members remained sceptical regarding Ireland's economic capacity, neutrality, and unattractive protectionist policy.
 Many Irish economists and politicians realised that economic policy reform was necessary.
 The prospect of EC membership became doubtful in 1963 when French President General Charles de Gaulle stated that France opposed Britain's accession, which ceased negotiations with all other candidate countries.
-However, in 1969 his successor, Georges Pompidou, was not opposed to British and Irish membership.
+In 1969 his successor, Georges Pompidou, was not opposed to British and Irish membership.
 Negotiations began and in 1972 the Treaty of Accession was signed.
 A referendum was held later that year which confirmed Ireland's entry into the bloc, and it finally joined the EC as a member state on 1 January 1973.

 The economic crisis of the late 1970s was fuelled by the Fianna Fáil government's budget, the abolition of the car tax, excessive borrowing, and global economic instability including the 1979 oil crisis.
 There were significant policy changes from 1989 onwards, with economic reform, tax cuts, welfare reform, an increase in competition, and a ban on borrowing to fund current spending.
-This policy began in 1989–1992 by the Fianna Fáil/Progressive Democrat government, and continued by the subsequent Fianna Fáil/Labour government and Fine Gael/Labour/Democratic Left government.
+This policy began in 1989–1992 by the Fianna Fáil/Progressive Democrats government, and continued by the subsequent Fianna Fáil/Labour government and Fine Gael/Labour/Democratic Left government.
 Ireland became one of the world's fastest growing economies by the late 1990s in what was known as the Celtic Tiger period, which lasted until the Great Recession.
-However, since 2014, Ireland has experienced increased economic activity.
+Since 2014, Ireland has experienced increased economic activity.

 In the Northern Ireland question, the British and Irish governments started to seek a peaceful resolution to the violent conflict involving many paramilitaries and the British Army in Northern Ireland known as "The Troubles".
 A peace settlement for Northern Ireland, known as the Good Friday Agreement, was approved in 1998 in referendums north and south of the border.
 As part of the peace settlement, the territorial claim to Northern Ireland in Articles 2 and 3 of the Constitution of Ireland was removed by referendum.
 In its white paper on Brexit the United Kingdom government reiterated its commitment to the Good Friday Agreement.
 With regard to Northern Ireland's status, it said that the UK Government's "clearly-stated preference is to retain Northern Ireland's current constitutional position: as part of the UK, but with strong links to Ireland".